-Earth Science, Geologic Time & Fossils, XEN-İZM
+Earth Science, Geologic Time & Fossils, WIT-İZM

 Planet Earth has billions of years of history, from the time when it was an inhospitable ball of hot magma to when its surface stabilized into a variety of diverse zones capable of supporting many life-forms.
 Many are the species that lived through the various geologic eras and left a trace of their existence in the fossils that we study today.
 But Earth is never done settling, as we can see from the earthquakes, tsunamis, volcanic eruptions, and other phenomena manifested in Earth’s crust, oceans, and atmosphere.